patroytall/patrick-roy-me/src/about/index.md

 Accomplishment - Is a happy customer using software you wrote not beautiful?

-Dream - Software engineers are magicians.
-They create what used to be impossible.
+Dream - Software engineers are magicians; they create what used to be impossible.

 ## People